Ask a COVID-19 Question

 The U.S. Embassy is compiling a list of people seeking to leave Panama.
-Any U.S. citizen in Panama requesting assistance should click here to fill the form.
+Any U.S. citizen in Panama requesting travel assistance should send an email to PanamaCityUSCitizen@state.gov

 View the U.S. Embassy in Panama’s most recent Alerts & Messages

-- All international and domestic commercial passenger flights have been suspended.
-There are exceptions for cargo, humanitarian, medical supplies,medical evacuation, and government aircraft flights.
+- The Government of Panama extended the suspension of international commercial passenger flights to July 22.
+There are exceptions for cargo, humanitarian, medical supplies, medical evacuation, and government aircraft flights.
 Any U.S. Citizens remaining in Panama should be prepared to remain indefinitely.

-- Schools and universities are closed nation-wide until April 7.
+- Schools and universities are closed nation-wide until further notice.
 Sporting events, festivals, and all gatherings larger than 50 people, as well as public spaces and venues, have been banned.
 Visit the local government COVID-19 website for updated information.

 - U.S. government personnel are restricted from non-essential domestic and international travel and must adhere to the national quarantine.

 On June 7, MINSA published a resolution regarding movement restrictions in the provinces of Panama and Panama Oeste.
 These provinces will return to movement restrictions based on gender and ID number beginning June 8.
 Gender restrictions allow for movements as follows:

 - Men: Tuesday and Thursday.
 Saturday until 5pm

 Additionally, movement will be restricted to a two-hour window based on the last digit of each individual’s cedula number or passport number if an individual is not a citizen of Panama.
 U.S. Citizens in Panama should always carry their passports, and their Panamanian cedula if they have one.
 The two-hour windows are as follows: